Ahdad0/Ahdad0/README.md

+<h1 align="left">Hey 👋 I'm Abderrahim Ahdad</h1>
 # 💫 About Me:
 I am a software engineering student with a passion for coding and a strong desire to continuously learn new things.
-I believe that the key to success in the tech industry is to never stop learning and adapting to new technologies, trends, and techniques.<br><br>🌍 I'm from Morocco.<br>📫 How to reach me Abderrahimahdadabdo@gmail.com
+I believe that the key to success in the tech industry is to never stop learning and adapting to new technologies, trends, and techniques.<br><br>🌍 I'm from Morocco.<br><br><p align="left">📚 I'm currently learning</p><br>📫 How to reach me Abderrahimahdadabdo@gmail.com

 ## 🌐 Socials: